-Course Business Management
+Business Management

-Entry Requirement S4 → S5 National 4 in Business Entry Requirement S5 → S6 National 4 in Business or National 5 (A-C) in English, Maths and one other Social Subject
+Entry Requirement S4 → S5 National 4 in Business

+Entry Requirement S5 → S6 National 4 in Business or National 5 (A-C) in English, Maths and one other Social Subject

-Progression Route Completion of this course could lead to further study in Higher Business Manag skills needed for employment in organisations and business.
-It could also provid for many college courses such as Human Resource Management, Business Studiet Higher National or SVQ level. ---
+Progression Route Completion of this course could lead to further study in Higher Business Management or provide the skills needed for employment in organisations and business.
+It could also provide entry requirements for many college courses such as Human Resource Management, Business Studies or Administration at Higher National or SVQ level. ------------------- ---

-Unit 1: Understanding Business

-Course Format Unit 2: Management of Marketing and Operations

-Unit 3: Management of People and Finance
+Course Format Unit 1: Understanding Business Unit 2: Management of Marketing and Operations Unit 3: Management of People and Finance